ece362-purdue/proton-labs/README.md

 ## Code Template

-If you need a fresh template to start writing your code in, use [this](template.zip).
+If you need a fresh template to start writing your code in for your project, use [this](template.zip).

+**For lab experiments below**, you will receive a GitHub Classroom link - do not use the template.

 ## Lab Experiments